tetratelabs/wazero/site/content/docs/how_the_optimizing_compiler_works/backend.md

 ### Prologue and Epilogue

-As usual, the **prologue** is executed before the main body of the function, and the **epilogue** is executed at the end.
+As usual, the **prologue** is executed before the main body of the function, and the **epilogue** is executed at the return.
 The prologue is responsible for setting up the stack frame, and the epilogue is responsible for cleaning up the stack frame and returning control to the caller.